rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Should a petition receive two thirds of the signatures of all active members, it may be presented to the Primary Officers or to the Academic Advisor to begin the impeachment process.
-The Primary Officer in question may not interfere or delay this process in any way, not can they operate in their position during this time.
+The Primary Officer in question may not interfere or delay this process in any way, nor can they operate in their position during this time.

 The Officer in question will then have the opportunity to form a defense to the claims, which must be made accessible to all active members.
 After one week,